hellojwilde/energetic-ai/website/docs/intro.md

 When designing EnergeticAI, we're guided by the following principles:

 - **Serverless first**.
 We optimize for [serverless functions](key-concepts/serverless.md), as that's the most constrained environment.
 If it works there, it'll work anywhere.
 - **Minimal configuration**.
 We focus on having a small API surface area that's easy to use with minimal configuration options.
-For example, we exclusively accelerate through WebAssembly, as that's fast enough and widely available.
+For example, we accelerate through WebAssembly, as that's fast and widely available, but don't aim for GPU acceleration.
 - **Support incremental adoption**.
 The EnergeticAI core module is a drop-in replacement for `@tensorflow/tfjs-core`, so you can use it with existing code and models.
-And the APIs are designed to mimic familiar embeddings and classification libraries, so you can use it with minimal changes to your code.
+- **Business friendly**.
+We use the business-friendly [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0) license for EnergeticAI, and select pre-trained models and dependencies that are under similarly business-friendly licenses.

 ## Comparison with other tools